A diamond’s clarity grade is based on the extent to which inclusions affect its quality.

-If the inclusions are difficult to spot with the naked eye, but generally visible at 10x magnification, it may earn the VS2 clarity grade.
+If the inclusions are difficult to spot with the naked eye, but generally apparent at 10x magnification, it may earn the VS2 clarity grade.

-As an example, this VS2 diamond features crystals, clouds, and feathers.
+As an example, this VS2 diamond features crystals, indented naturals, and naturals.

 Another diamond could include these same inclusions but earn a higher or lower grade, depending on their overall effect.